 Today’s recipe was recommended by Claudia, who emailed yesterday saying it was a hit with her family.
-Because of the name, “Oatmeal Bars” I imagined the recipe as oatmeal cookies in bar form.
-But when I clicked onto Martha Stewart, I saw that the oatmeal bars were similar to Carmelitas – rich, buttery, oatmeal bars filled with caramel and chocolate chips.
+Because of the name, “Oatmeal Bars” I imagined the recipe as oatmeal cookies in bar form, but when I clicked over to Martha Stewart (Claudia’s source), I saw that the oatmeal chocolate chip bars were similar to Carmelitas – rich, buttery, oatmeal bars filled with caramel and chocolate chips.

 Carmelitas call for caramel ice cream syrup as part of the filling, but this recipe calls for melted caramel candies.
 I had to go to two stores to find caramel, couldn’t find Kraft brand, and ended up using Target’s house brand of caramels.
 I’d need to taste the two side by side to be fair, but the Target brand caramels seemed to have a lot of flavor and I was pleasantly surprised.
 Or maybe I was just hungry.